Patient Data Privacy Policy

 Updates to our privacy policy

 We reserve the right to change this privacy policy at any time.
 When we make changes, we will post the changed privacy policy at this site and it will become effective immediately.
-Your continued access to or use of the Site represents your acceptance of such changed privacy policy.
+Your continued access to or use of the Product represents your acceptance of such changed privacy policy.